ROI in Digital Marketing: Meaning, Formula & How to Calculate It

 If you don’t know net profit or revenue, there is an alternate formula for calculating ROI.

-ROI
+ROI Formula

 Here’s the meaning of every element used in the formula:

-Number of leads- Leads are people who express interest in your product, service, or brand.
+• Number of leads:- Leads are people who express interest in your product, service, or brand.
 This converts them into potential clients.
 So, it refers to the number of leads you generate through your campaign.

-Lead-to-customer rate- This refers to the percentage of leads who turned into paying buyers.
+• Lead-to-customer rate:- This refers to the percentage of leads who turned into paying buyers.
 So, if you get 100 leads but only 40 people buy your product or service, then the lead-to-customer rate is 40%.

-Average order value- It is the average amount customers pay to buy your product.
+• Average order value:- It is the average amount customers pay to buy your product.
 Average order value is helpful while changing pricing and offering discounts.

-Cost or ad spend- It is the total amount spent on creating and executing a marketing campaign.
+• Cost or ad spend:- It is the total amount spent on creating and executing a marketing campaign.
 It includes costs incurred on ads, tools, marketing services, team salaries, etc.

-Metrics to Track to Calculate Digital Marketing ROI
+Metrics to Calculate ROI in Digital Marketing

 While calculating digital marketing ROI, we track metrics directly related to revenue, profit, and other aspects associated with the business goals, such as conversion rates, leads, cost per lead, average order value, etc.